 Rimmed baking sheet

-- Cut the potatoes: Rinse and dry the potatoes.
-Cut the potatoes into 1/2-inch-thick wedges, then cut the wedges in half across the length.
+Cut the potatoes.
+Rinse and dry the potatoes.
+Cut the lengthwise potatoes into 1/2-inch-thick wedges, then cut the wedges in half crosswise if they are long.